General Terms and Conditions

 UEG is committed to ensuring scientific rigour and objectivity in all of its educational activities.
 These include all aspects of the educational programme at UEG Week including those that are directly and jointly sponsored activities.

-All presenters, whether invited faculty (speaker, chair and expert) and abstract (oral or poster) presenters at the UEG Week (hereinafter "Presenter(s)") are required to disclose to those organising and attending meetings any relevant financial or other relationship that may lead to a potential bias.
+All Presenters, whether invited faculty (speaker, chair and expert) or abstract (oral or poster) presenters at the UEG Week (hereinafter "Presenter(s)") are required to disclose to those organising and attending meetings any relevant financial or other relationship that may lead to a potential bias.
 UEG reserves the right to review the information disclosed for potential conflicts of interest.
 Please note that the sole responsibility for the content of each presentation lies with the Presenter.

 Conflicts of interest may exist through a financial relationship or when the individual has the opportunity to influence the content of a presentation, and can involve grants, honoraria, shares, paid positions on advisory boards, etc. Conflicts of interest are frequent and expected, and do not preclude an individual from making a presentation, provided the conflict is disclosed.
 If there is any doubt about the relevance of a potential conflict of interest, UEG requires all Presenters to act responsibly and to disclose such potential conflict of interest.